uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/getting-started-discovery.md

 nano script.R
 ```

-For detailed instructions on transferring files, see the [Data Management user guides](/user-information/user-guides/data-management).
+For detailed instructions on transferring files, see the [Data Management and File Transfers user guides](/user-information/user-guides/data-management).

 ### Installing and running software